cockroachdb/docs/_includes/v21.2/prod-deployment/prod-guidance-disable-swap.md

 Disable Linux memory swapping.
-CockroachDB manages its own memory caches (configured via the [`--cache` and `--max-sql-memory` flags](cockroach-start.html#flags)), independently of the operating system.
 Over-allocating memory on production machines can lead to unexpected performance issues when pages have to be read back into memory.